aftabanjum4451/Coronavirus-Tweets-NLP--Multi-class-Text-Classification/README.md

 - re

 ## Description
-In this work, the project is consisting of three variants.
-After downloading the data from Kaggle I performed the data analysis and data pre-processing.
-The data pre-processing module include, Lemmatization, stop words and punctuation removal.
+In this work, the project consists of three variants.
+After downloading the data from Kaggle, I performed the data analysis and data pre-processing.
+The data pre-processing module includes: Lemmatization, stop words and punctuation removal.

 ## version 1
 The performance of several ML Classifiers is tested: